-You may not sue until you have completed the disputed claims process.
+You may not file a lawsuit until you have completed the disputed claims process.
 Further, Federal law governs your lawsuit, benefits, and payment of benefits.
 The Federal court will base its review on the record that was before OPM when OPM decided to uphold or overturn our decision.
 You may recover only the amount of benefits in dispute.